Creating a New Student Position

 - The position and proposed pay level will be discussed with management for final approval.
 If approved, you will be contacted and the position may now be posted.

-The Student Employment Office offers a “temp service” to on-campus employers who need occasional student assistance (e.g. bulk mailings, special events, etc.).
-The Work Corps, as it is called, is a group of students who have already completed employment paperwork and who are established in PLNU’s payroll system—thus they are available and eligible to work on short notice.
-The Student Employment Office maintains a bulk voice mail list for these students.
-Simply contact us with your temporary employment need and we will pass the information along to the Work Corps.
-The students who are interested in working for the project will be asked to contact you directly regarding the job.
+The Student Employment Office offers temporary employees to on-campus employers who need occasional student assistance (e.g. bulk mailings, special events, etc.).
+The Temporary Work Corps, as it is called, is a group of students who have already completed employment paperwork and who are established in PLNU’s payroll system—thus they are available and eligible to work on short notice.
+The Student Employment Office maintains an e-mail distribution list for these students.

 PLNU currently has no tradition of an on-campus job fair, but this may change in the future.
 The Student Employment Office vision for the On-Campus Job Fair is as follows: